exercism/website-copy/analyzer-comments/java/annalyns-infiltration/avoid_unnecessary_parenthesis.md

 knightIsAwake || archerIsAwake && !prisonerIsAwake;
 ```

-Please note that, in certain complex cases, using parenthesis can improve readability and understanding of the condition.
+Please note that, in certain complex cases, using parentheses can improve readability and understanding of the condition.